HEAD AND FACE PROTECTION

 LOOKING AFTER YOUR HARD HAT

 In service, a hard hat’s shell and harness will sustain UV exposure as well as frequent small strikes from falling objects and minor bumps and scratches.
-These will affect its expected service life—it is important for wearers to regularly check the hard shell and harness.
+These will affect its expected service life.